1. Overview

 Inputs comprise volume estimates of labour, goods and services (intermediate inputs), and capital assets used in delivering public services.
 These series are aggregated together to form an overall estimate of the volume of inputs used to provide each of the public services identified in the total public service productivity articles.

-For most service areas, inputs are measured indirectly by using current expenditure adjusted by a suitable deflator.
-In some areas inputs are measured directly, such as the number of full-time equivalent staff.
+For some service areas, inputs are measured indirectly by using current expenditure adjusted by a suitable deflator.
+In most areas inputs are measured directly, such as the number of full-time equivalent staff.

 Deflation

 Where direct inputs volume measures are unavailable, or indirect volume measures are more precise, expenditure from the UK National Accounts are deflated by an appropriate price deflator in order to remove the effect of price inflation.
-Examples of common deflators are the GDP Price Deflator (YBGB), the Index of Labour Costs per Hour (ILCH) and Average Labour Compensation per Hour (ALCH).
-Where appropriate (for example, common deflators are unavailable or are weak approximations of price inflation for specific service areas) composite deflators are constructed.
+If single, appropriate deflators are not feasible, composite deflators are constructed, with broader indices used (such as CPI: All Items) where there is not enough evidence to inform this granularity further.

-For example, the growth in average gross pay for different fire and rescue staffing groups (a price change in labour) are weighted together using staffing numbers (the quantity) to create a composite labour deflator.
+For example, the growth in average gross pay for different prison service staffing groups (a price change in labour) are weighted together using staffing numbers (the quantity) to create a composite labour deflator.
 This better approximates the overall price changes in labour for a service area with fairly homogeneous labour inputs.

 Public sector procurement data for different service areas are used to create composite intermediate consumption deflators that better reflect price changes in the cost of goods and services relevant to specific service areas.
-Procurement data are sourced from the Subjective Analysis Return, which is published as an annex to Local authority revenue expenditure and financing.
+Procurement data are sourced from the Online System for Central Accounting and Reporting (OSCAR) dataset for central government expenditure and from the Subjective Analysis Return, which is published as an annex to Local authority revenue expenditure and financing for local government expenditure.
+Relevant price indices are mapped to each expenditure category, and these are chain-linked according to the expenditure weight of the category they represent.

 Therefore, where inputs are measured indirectly, revisions to inputs estimates can result both from changes to expenditure and changes to the deflator used.